cbartram/pi-assistant/README.md

 export ENVIRONMENT=prod
 export WIT_ACCESS_TOKEN=<your wit.ai access token for your app>

-# This is only necessary if you plan to use the "weather" plugin/intent which is disabled by default
-export OPEN_WEATHER_API_KEY=<your openweathermap.com API key>

 python3 -m pi_assistant.main

 # Now use the configured keyword to invoke the assistant try: